Escartem/HoyoDL/README.md

 Download any file at any version from Hoyo games, with additional utilities.

-## Usage
+## Setting up

-First create an instance of the class
+First, create an instance of the class :

 ```py
 >>> import HoyoDL
 >>> client = HoyoDL(game="hk4e", version="5.5")
 ```

-You can also specify the game and version separately
+You can also specify the game and version separately :

 ```py
 >>> client = HoyoDL()